1iveowl/WebsocketClientLite.PCL/README.md

 This will connect on the WebSocket layer with socket.io server.

 To further connect on socket.io level see documentation.
-For instance, typically a text message with the content `40` need to be send right after the connection have been established.
+For instance, typically a text message with the content `40` needs to be sent right after the connection have been established.
 Also, some socket.io server implementations seem to be very sensitive to the encoding of the messages that are being send, and will disconnect immediately if receiving a data-frame with a text message that does not comply with the expected socket.io encoding protocol.

 For more see here: [WebSocket client not connecting to the socket.io server](https://github.com/socketio/socket.io/discussions/4299).